AdS3 integrability, Sine-Gordon and fractional supersymmetry: Sine-Gordon at special coupling and

 \subsection{Relation with massless pure-RR $AdS_3 \times S^3 \times T^4$}

 The Sine-Gordon $S$-matrix at the special value of the coupling discussed in the previous section reduces to a known $S$-matrix discussed by Fendley and Intriligator \cite{ilmondo,ilmondo2,ilmondo3}.
-This $S$-matrix is almost the same as the massless\footnote{For definiteness, we shall always mean left-left same-chirality massless scattering for the sake of this paper.} $AdS_3 \times S^3 \times T^4$, but not quite.
-It turns out that it differs from it by some factors of $\pm i$ \cite{Diego}, and this is because it has the exact same ${\cal{N}}=2$ supersymmetry which we have just described, but the fermionic assignement of the states is different: in fact in $AdS_3$ the fermionic number is the more traditional $|\phi|=0$, and $|\psi|=-1$ (or, equivalently, $|\psi|= 1$ mod $2$)\footnote{This fermionic number is the one used in \cite{Warner}, which therefore ends up being exactly like massless $AdS_3$ although apparently for the wrong reason (see comment at the very end of section 3 of \cite{ilmondo2}).}.
+This $S$-matrix is almost the same as the massless \footnote{For definiteness, we focus on right-moving kinematics.} $AdS_3 \times S^3 \times T^4$, but not quite.
+It turns out that it differs from it by some factors of $\pm i$ \cite{Diego}, and this is because it has the exact same ${\cal{N}}=2$ supersymmetry which we have just described, but the fermionic assignement of the states is different: in fact in $AdS_3$ the fermionic number is the more traditional $|\phi|=0$, and $|\psi|=-1$ (or, equivalently, $|\psi|= 1$ mod $2$) \footnote{This fermionic number is the one used in \cite{Warner}, which therefore ends up being exactly like massless $AdS_3$ although for an incorrect reason (see comment at the very end of section 3 of \cite{ilmondo2}).}.
 Let us summarise here below the situation - notice that we use everywhere in this paper the symbol $\theta_i$ for the particle's relativistic rapidity, even if in the case of massless pure RR $AdS_3$ we mean the relativistic $\gamma_i$ variable \cite{gamma}.
 Without any index, $\theta$ always indicates the rapidity-difference.

 Except where it would cause an obvious confusion, we have made the choice to call all the $S$-matrices $S$ and all the dressing phases $\Phi$ regardless of the different cases and models, to avoid a needless proliferation of symbols.